Dead Island Reveal Trailer

-Dead Island Reveal Trailer is an announcement trailer for the video game Dead Island, which was developed by Techland and published by Deep Silver.
-The story of the trailer follows a family who is attacked by a horde of zombies in a hotel.
-The trailer begins with the infected daughter, who has turned into a zombie, being thrown to her death from a hotel window.
-The trailer was produced by Glasgow-based Axis Animation, with music created by Giles Lamb.
+The announcement trailer for the video game Dead Island was developed by Techland and published by Deep Silver on 16 February 2011.
+The trailer's plot follows a family who is attacked by a horde of zombies in a hotel; it begins with the infected daughter being thrown to her death from a hotel window.
+The trailer was produced by Axis Animation, with music composed by Giles Lamb.

-The trailer was designed to be emotional, allowing players to care for the characters and to be distinct from trailers for the game's competitors.
-The trailer does not show any actual gameplay, instead telling a short story about the game's world and the background behind its events.
-The development team also had the goal to show the inevitability and the helplessness of a family in a zombie outbreak.
+The trailer was designed to be emotional, allowing players to care for the characters and setting the game apart from competing titles.
+It tells a short story about the game's world and the background behind its events.
+The development team's goal was to show the inevitability and helplessness of a family in a zombie outbreak.
+The trailer, however, does not show any gameplay footage.

-Upon its release, on 16 February 2011, the trailer sparked public interest, and the community reaction led Techland to adjust the content of the actual game.
-It was met with a positive reception from critics.
-Praise was directed at the trailer's new ideas, story, emotional weight, immersion and tone.
-Criticism was reserved for its lack of gameplay information and its depiction of a dead child.
-Retrospectively, the trailer has been praised as superior to the actual game and widely regarded as one of the best video game trailers ever made.
+Upon its release, the trailer sparked public interest and community reaction, which led Techland to adjust the content of the game.
+The trailer was met with a positive reception from critics: praise was directed at the trailer's new ideas, story, emotional weight, immersion and tone, while it was criticised for its lack of gameplay information and its depiction of a dead child.
+Retrospectively, the trailer has been praised as superior to the actual game.
+Lionsgate once planned to release a movie adaptation of the trailer, but it was ultimately cancelled.

 Plot

-The story is presented in reverse chronological order and in slow motion.
+Much of the trailer plays in reverse slow motion, intercut with forward-moving scenes.
 The trailer follows a family, consisting of a father, a mother and a daughter, visiting Banoi, an island paradise.
-After they have settled in a hotel, an unexpected zombie outbreak occurs.
+After they settle in a hotel, an unexpected zombie outbreak occurs.
 The daughter is running away from the horde of zombies in the hotel's corridor and dashing towards her room, where her father and mother are staying, when she is caught.
-A zombie bites the daughter's legs, causing her to become infected with the zombie virus.
+A zombie bites the daughter's legs, causing her to become infected.

 The father opens the door and picks up a fire axe to fight against zombies.
 He rescues his daughter and brings her inside the hotel room.
 After placing the injured daughter on a bed, the couple begin fighting the zombies who are breaking into the room.
 The zombies overwhelm them, and the daughter turns into a zombie and attacks her father, biting him on the neck.
-To defend himself, the father struggles, trying to push her off, until he throws her out of the window, breaking the glass.
+The father struggles, trying to push her off, until he throws her out of the window, breaking the glass.
 The daughter dies on impact with the ground, her eyes reverting to her human form briefly.
 While the father is struggling, the mother is attacked and eaten by several zombies.
 The final scene cuts back to the family's arrival to the island, and the family taking a picture together.
-The corpses of the couple can be seen in a hotel room in the beginning of the game.
+The corpses of the couple can be seen in a hotel room at the beginning of the game.